JordanMartinez/learn-halogen/src/ReadMe.md

 # Learn Halogen

 Halogen works by using a tree-like structure where each entity is a `component`.
-A `component` is a self-contained entity that knows how to render itself based on its current state, can update its state, can detect and handle events, and can communicate with other `component`s in a hierarchial manner.
+A `component` is a self-contained entity that knows how to render itself based on its current state, can update its state, can detect and handle events, and can communicate with other `component`s in a hierarchical manner.

 To accomplish all of this, Halogen uses a single `component` type that can be "configured" via 5 other types:
 - the `state` type